MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-ADReplNgcKey.md

 ```

 ### -DistinguishedName
-Specifies the identifier of the account that will be replicated.
+Specifies the identifier of the target Active Directory object.

 ```yaml
 Type: String